jsulpis/nextjs-template/README.md

 **Deployment**

 - Example of CI with Travis-CI
-- Deploy this application to now.sh using one single command (see 'deployment' section below)
+- Ready to deploy on Zeit Now using git integration or the command line (see 'deployment' section below)
 - Google global site tag (gtag.js) for sending data to Google Analytics

 ## Installation

-### Install

-Download the zip or clone this project:
+Clone this project:

 ```shell
 git clone https://github.com/jsulpis/nextjs-template.git
 cd nextjs-template
 ```

-then install all the dependencies:
+Install the dependencies:

 ```shell
 npm install